ProofPath-Admin/ProofPath/docs/origin.md

 Each subsystem exists to eliminate a previously observed failure mode.

 ## 4. Implementation Discipline and Architectural Stability

 Proofpath development follows strict implementation constraints to prevent architectural drift and uncontrolled system complexity.

-The system is developed through: small deterministic subsystems explicit behavioral guarantees measurable system properties bounded scope expansion implementation evidence prior to conceptual expansion New capabilities are introduced only when: their behavior can be defined precisely their inputs and outputs are explicitly specified their execution is reproducible their results can be audited their failure modes are defined
+Development Method

+The system is developed through:

+small deterministic subsystems

+explicit behavioral guarantees

+measurable system properties

+bounded scope expansion

+implementation evidence prior to conceptual expansion

+Capability Admission Criteria

+New capabilities are introduced only when:

+behavior can be defined precisely

+inputs and outputs are explicitly specified

+execution is reproducible

+results can be audited

+failure modes are defined

+Explicitly Avoided

+The system intentionally avoids:

+speculative functionality without defined guarantees

+uncontrolled expansion of reasoning scope

+implicit system behavior

+hidden state or undocumented inference

+architecture driven solely by conceptual completeness

 Architectural decisions prioritize long-term determinism and stability over rapid feature growth.

-The system explicitly avoids:
-speculative functionality without defined guarantees uncontrolled expansion of reasoning scope implicit system behavior hidden state or undocumented inference architecture driven solely by conceptual completeness This implementation discipline ensures that Proofpath remains a deterministic system grounded in observable behavior rather than theoretical capability.
+This implementation discipline ensures Proofpath remains a deterministic system grounded in observable behavior rather than theoretical capability.

 ## 5. Failure of Heuristic Reasoning